Note

 }

-We recommend defining a Raw Data Size value for ingested data and incrementally decreasing the size towards 250 MB, while checking if performance improves.
+Define a Raw Data Size value for ingested data and gradually decrease the size to 250 MB to check if performance improves.

-You can use the Flush Immediately property to skip batching, although this isn't recommended for large-scale ingestion as it can cause poor performance.
+Use the Flush Immediately property to skip batching.
+However, this isn't recommended for large-scale ingestion because it can cause poor performance.

 Queue a message for ingestion

-Queue a message to pull data from blob storage and ingest the data.
-A connection is established to the ingestion cluster, and another client is created to work with that endpoint.
+Queue a message to pull data from blob storage and ingest it.
+Establish a connection to the ingestion cluster, and create another client to work with that endpoint.

 Tip